data2evidence/d2e/docs/README_trex_overview.md

 ## Plugins
-The page allows users to manage plugins in the platform, for instance installation, update and uninstallation of plugins.
+The Admin portal allows the admin user to manage plugins in the platform, for instance installation, update and uninstallation of plugins.
 - In the Admin Portal, navigate to **Setup** > **Trex Plugins** > **Configure**
   >**The expected display is:**![PluginTable](./images/plugins/PluginTable.png)

 - Refer to the [documentation here](./2-load/5-load-d2e-plugins.md) for more information on plugins.

 ## Jobs Portal
-D2E allows users to perform customized and scheduled job runs from [plugins](#plugins) that have been installed.
+The Admin portal allows the admin user to perform customized and scheduled job runs from [plugins](#plugins) that have been installed.

 - In the Admin Portal, navigate to **Jobs** and select the **Jobs** tab.
 > **The expected display is**: ![JobsPortal](./images/dataflow/JobsPortal.png)